 Four steps prevent the most common DNS outages.

-- Lower your DNS TTL to 300 seconds (5 minutes) at your current DNS provider 24 hours before the change.
-Propagation finishes in minutes after the cut-over instead of hours.
+Set your DNS TTL to 300 seconds (5 minutes) at your current DNS provider at least 24 hours before the change.
+This means propagation finishes in minutes after the cut-over instead of hours.
+Skip this step and you may wait the full 24 to 48 hours for the old records to expire from resolvers around the world.

-- Document every current DNS record (A, AAAA, MX, TXT, CNAME, SRV).
+Write down every record in your current zone: A, AAAA, MX, TXT, CNAME, SRV.
 Screenshot the registrar's DNS page or export the zone file if your registrar supports it.
-If you change nameservers, you need these to recreate on Hostinger.
+If you change nameservers, you will need these values to recreate the zone on Hostinger.
+Missing one MX or SPF record is the most common cause of post-migration email outages.

 Method 1: Change Nameservers (Recommended for Most)